 Table 5 summarizes a set of counterfactual estimates, for the Bay Area, for the central city, and for a number of specific suburban jurisdictions which are identified in Figure 1.
-The first three rows presents the average house prices and the average corresponding land values.
-House sales are not uniformly distributed over the 1990-2010 time period.
+The first three rows present the average house prices and the average corresponding land values.
+Land sales are not uniformly distributed over the 1990-2010 time period.
 The median year of sale is reported for the transactions in each of the cities noted in the table.

 The lower part of the table reports the average percentage change of house values attributable to the change in the value of the land input (from equation 1), under different scenarios.
-If the characteristic hilliness of the Bay Area were removed, together with the threat of earthquake, average house values in the region would be increased by about 10 percent, or \$36,000.
-These increments to housing values vary substantially across the region with the underlying topography, reaching fourteen percent in the City of Hayward.
-(Not surprisingly, the Hayward fault line runs through much of Hayward, including the downtown area.)
+If the characteristic hilliness of the Bay Area were eliminated and the threat of earthquake removed, average house values in the region would be increased by about 10 percent, or \$36,000.
+These increments to housing values vary substantially across the